Expository Text Generation: Imitate, Retrieve, Paraphrase: Appendix

 \subsection{Detailed Training Setup}

 The Imitator is trained with GPT-2 Large (774M parameters) through the aitextgen\footnote{\url{https://docs.aitextgen.io/}} Python package.
 We choose a batch size of 1, a learning rate of 1e-3, and train the model for 3000 steps.
 All other parameters are set to the default value of the aitextgen implementation.
-The Imitator takes $\sim$4 hours to finish training.
 The Retriever is trained with DistilBERT Base uncased (66M parameters).
 We choose a batch size of 16, a learning rate of 2e-5, a weight decay of 0.01, and 1 training epoch.
-The Retriever takes less than 1 minute to finish training.
 The Paraphraser is trained with BART Large (406M parameters).
 We choose a batch size of 32, a learning rate of 2e-5, a weight decay of 0.01, a gradient accumulation step size of 8, and 5 training epochs.
-The Paraphraser takes $\sim$1 hour to finish training.
+The Paraphraser takes $\sim$2 hours to finish training.
 Each component of IRP is optimized with the AdamW optimizer and trained with a single NVIDIA A40 GPU.
 The parameters, resources, and models remain the same for each dataset, with only slight differences in training time.
-During prediction, GPT-2 uses a temperature of 0.7 and generates text with a maximum length of 512, DistilBERT retrieves $k=15$ factual sentences, and BART generates text with a maximum length of 512.
+During prediction, GPT-2 uses a temperature of 0.7 and generates text with a maximum length of 512, DistilBERT retrieves $k=15$ factual sentences, and BART generates text with a maximum input and output length of 512.

 LED uses an input size of 16384 and is trained with a batch size of 8, a learning rate of 5e-5, 8 gradient accumulation steps, 1500 warm-up steps, and trained for 8 epochs.
 The generator of RAG and the BART baseline are trained with the same parameters as the Paraphraser.
-The Retriever of RAG selects $k=15$ sentences.
+The retriever of RAG selects $k=15$ sentences.
 All unstated parameters are the default values of their respective implementations.
-We ensure that each model is trained until the validation loss and/or ROUGE-1 score converges.
+We ensure that each model is trained until the validation loss converges.

-For the LLMs (LLaMa, LLaMa+Retr, ChatGPT), we perform 3-shot prompting using 3 manually selected, representative input/output training examples.
-We assess the outputs of all baselines and perform the same quality control check as IRP to filter semantically repetitive sentences to improve the fluency of the output of the baseline.
+For the LLaMA and LLaMA+Retr, we perform 5-shot prompting using 5 manually selected, representative input/output training examples, an example of which is shown in Figure \ref{appendix:llama}.
+For ChatGPT, we use the web interface\footnote{\url{https://chat.openai.com/}} and perform 5-shot prompting.
+We assess the outputs of all baselines and perform the same quality control check as IRP to filter semantically repetitive sentences, improving fluency.